chikaodi-edith/SOC-Projects/Security Log Analysis/README.md

 The analysis was performed individually using **Microsoft Excel**, with filters, sorting, and pivot tables used to investigate the dataset.

-> **Note:** This project used a training dataset created for cybersecurity analysis and does not represent a real-world security incident.
+> **Note:** This project was completed as part of a cybersecurity analysis assignment using a provided security log dataset.
+The dataset's original organizational source was not specified in the assignment materials.

 ## Analysis Objectives